ivbrajkovic/js-chronicles/Functional JavaScript/currying.md

 - **Reusability**: Use existing code to create specialized function versions.
 - **Readability**: Your code becomes self-explanatory, like a well-written novel (or at least a decent one).

 Let’s take a moment to remember why readability matters.
 Code isn’t just written for machines—they’ll understand anything you throw at them.
-It’s written for humans—**your colleagues, your future self, and the next person who needs to modify it**.
+It’s written for humans—your colleagues, your future self, and the next person who needs to modify it.
 Good code should aim to be easy to understand, test, and modify.
 Currying helps achieve this by breaking logic into smaller, clear pieces that make sense at a glance.

 Let’s say you’re filtering a list of objects: